 And yet, Mr and Mrs Newlywed, your demonstrations of deep love which you wish to impress the home folks with do not work exactly the way you would like to have them.

 And then outside of this desire to make the right impression of “real love,” young married couples make a tremendous mistake in displaying their affections for one another in public, because sometimes either the husband or the wife is a little sensitive about this utter lack of modesty.
-In many cases the man is oven more annoyed than the girl.
+In many cases, the man is even more annoyed than the girl.

 Not long ago, a young bride and bridegroom paid a visit to his mother, a strict old-fashioned lady.